 Half bake crust, then pour in batter and bake (350°F) slowly until done.
 Cover with meringue made by beating two egg whites with two teaspoons cold water, a few grains of salt, and one cup sugar.
 Add sugar gradually after eggs are very light.

 Use at once — it will fall by standing.
 Let the meringue barely color in the oven.
 Serve hot or cold. —Mrs. J. R. Oldham

-For this lost pie recipe, beat the yolks of four eggs very light, with a cup of sugar, three-quarters cup creamed butter, and a glass of your favorite jelly, the tarter the better.
+For this unique forgotten pie recipe, beat the yolks of four eggs very light, with a cup of sugar, three-quarters cup creamed butter, and a glass of your favorite jelly, the tarter the better.
 Add a tablespoonful vanilla and a dessertspoonful of sifted cornmeal, then the whites of eggs beaten very stiff.

 Beat separately very light, the yolks and whites of four eggs.
 Beat with the yolks a cup and a half of sugar, three heaping tablespoonfuls of butter, two teaspoonfuls mixed spices, either beaten or powdered fine, one cup of tart dark jelly, one cup blackberry jam, and one cup sweet milk.

-Add last of all the egg whites, mix in well, then pour in (two) pie pans lined with rich paste, and bake until firm.
+Add last of all the egg whites, mix in well, then pour in (two) pie pans lined with rich paste, and bake (350°F) until firm.

 Mary Lee Taylor Recipes (circa 1940)

 1. Turn on oven and set at hot (450°F).

 2. Line 9-inch pie pan with unbaked pastry.

 3. Mix together 1/2 cup sugar, 3 tablespoons cornstarch, and 3/4 teaspoon salt.